-Preventive Services are covered as shown in the Medical Benefit Summary.
+Preventive Services are covered as shown in the Benefit Summary.
+For preventive Women's Health Care Services, see section 5.3.

 In accordance with the Patient Protection and Affordable Care Act of 2010 and related legislation, your Plan covers the following Services in full when received from In-Network Providers: